biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 ### First steps: selecting features by textual searching

 Let's try the second of the selection options mentioned above (selecting features from a textual search) out.
+In particular, we'll compute the log ratio of all features identified as being in the order *Fusobacteriales* over all features identified as being in the order *Pseudomonadales*.

 1. In the bottom-right corner of the Qurro visualization -- under the `Numerator` section -- change the feature field selector (it's the dropdown that comes right after some text that says "Filter to features where") to say `Taxon` instead of `Feature ID`.
 Now copy the text `o__Fusobacteriales` into the text box in this section.